-- 105. Plaintiffs assert a claim pursuant to 42 U.S.C. § 1983 for violation of the Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution.
-Plaintiff FLOC asserts this claim on behalf of itself and its members. - 106.
-The Farm Act strips rights and privileges from a workforce that is over 90% Latino, over 90% non-citizens, and largely of Mexican descent. - 107.
-The Farm Act solely targets and impacts Plaintiff FLOC, a union whose membership is nearly 100% Latino and over 90% comprised of Mexican H-2A guestworkers. - 108.
-As migrant farmworkers, Plaintiffs Toledo Vences and Alvarado Hernandez and the membership of FLOC are members of a discrete and insular group that lacks political power, in which disfavored racial and ethnic minorities have been and continue to be overrepresented, and which has been historically subject to and continues to be disproportionately subject to de jure and de facto discrimination, labor exploitation, poverty, human trafficking, debt peonage, and involuntary servitude. - 109.
-The Farm Act deprives Plaintiff FLOC of the equal protection of the laws based on the race, national origin, alienage, and/or migrant farmworker status of its members and on the basis of the race, national origin, alienage, and/or migrant farmworker status of the workforce it is dedicated to organizing and assisting.

-- 110. The Farm Act deprives Plaintiffs Toledo Vences and Alvarado Hernandez of the equal protection of the laws based on their race, national origin, alienage, and/or migrant farmworker status. - 111.
-The Farm Act hinders the exercise of Plaintiffs' fundamental First Amendment rights to speech and association based on the identity of the speakers and the content and viewpoint of their speech. - 112.
-The Farm Act invidiously targets North Carolina farmworkers and their sole union and imposes legal disabilities and disadvantages not imposed on other workers or unions in the state. - 113.
-Because the purposes of the Farm Act are to create obstacles to constitutionally-protected speech and association, to effectuate invidious discrimination based on race, national origin, alienage and/or migrant farmworker status of FLOC members, and to punish and silence FLOC, the conceivable state interests supporting the Farm Act are not compelling, important, or legitimate. - 114.
-There is no rational, substantial, or narrowly tailored relationship between any conceivable state interest and the Farm Act's abolition of Plaintiffs' pre-existing legal rights to voluntary dues checkoffs and to negotiate settlement terms that stipulate an agreement with FLOC.

-COUNT THREE

-VIOLATION OF RIGHTS UNDER 42 U.S.C. § 1981 TO CONTRACT, TO BE PARTIES, AND TO LEGAL PROCEEDINGS

-42 U.S.C. § 1983

-On Behalf of All Plaintiffs Against All Defendants

-115. The foregoing allegations are repeated and incorporated as though fully set forth herein.

-116. Plaintiffs assert a claim pursuant to 42 U.S.C. § 1983 for violations of 42 U.S.C. § 1981.
+108. Plaintiffs assert a claim pursuant to 42 U.S.C. § 1983 for violation of the Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution.
 Plaintiff FLOC asserts this claim on behalf of itself and its members.

+109. The Farm Act and Defendants' enforcement of the Act strip rights and privileges from a workforce that is over 90% Latino, over 90% non-citizens, and largely of Mexican descent.

+110. The Farm Act and Defendants' enforcement of the Act solely targets and impacts Plaintiff FLOC, a union whose membership is nearly 100% Latino and over 90% comprised of Mexican H-2A guestworkers.

+111. As migrant farmworkers, Plaintiffs Toledo Vences and Alvarado Hernandez and the membership of FLOC are members of a discrete and insular group that lacks political power, in which disfavored racial and ethnic minorities have been and continue to be overrepresented, and which has been historically subject to and continues to be disproportionately subject to de jure and de facto discrimination, labor exploitation, poverty, human trafficking, debt peonage, and involuntary servitude.

+112. The Farm Act and Defendants' enforcement of the Act deprive Plaintiff FLOC of the equal protection of the laws based on the race, national origin, alienage, and/or migrant farmworker status of its members and on the basis of the race, national origin, alienage, and/or migrant farmworker status of the workforce it is dedicated to organizing and assisting.

+113. The Farm Act and Defendants' enforcement of the Act deprive Plaintiffs Toledo Vences and Alvarado Hernandez of the equal protection of the laws based on their race, national origin, alienage, and/or migrant farmworker status.

+114. The Farm Act and Defendants' enforcement of the Act hinder the exercise of Plaintiffs' fundamental First Amendment rights to speech and association based on the identity of the speakers and the content and viewpoint of their speech.

+115. The Farm Act invidiously targets North Carolina farmworkers and their sole union and imposes severe legal disabilities and disadvantages, including criminal and civil liability, not imposed on other workers or unions in the state.

+116. Because the purposes of the Farm Act are to obstruct constitutionallyprotected speech and association, to effectuate invidious discrimination based on race, national origin, alienage and/or migrant farmworker status of FLOC members, and to punish and silence FLOC, the conceivable state interests supporting the Farm Act are not compelling, important, or legitimate.

+117. There is no rational, substantial, or narrowly tailored relationship between any conceivable state interest and the Farm Act's abolition and penalization of Plaintiffs'

+pre-existing legal rights to voluntary dues checkoffs and to negotiate settlement terms that stipulate an agreement with FLOC.

+COUNT THREE VIOLATION OF RIGHTS UNDER 42 U.S.C. § 1981 TO CONTRACT, TO BE PARTIES, AND TO LEGAL PROCEEDINGS 42 U.S.C. § 1983 On Behalf of All Plaintiffs Against All Defendants

+118. The foregoing allegations are repeated and incorporated as though fully set forth herein.

+119. Plaintiffs assert a claim pursuant to 42 U.S.C. § 1983 for violations of 42U.S.C. § 1981.
+Plaintiff FLOC asserts this claim on behalf of itself and its members.

-117. The Farm Act strips the rights to make and enforce contracts, to sue, be parties, and to the full and equal benefit of all laws and proceedings for the security of persons and property as is enjoyed by white citizens from a workforce and a union that are both over 90% Latino, over 90% non-citizens, and largely of Mexican ancestry.
+120. The Farm Act and Defendants' enforcement of the Act strip the rights to make and enforce contracts, to sue, be parties, and to the full and equal benefit of all laws and proceedings for the security of persons and property as is enjoyed by white citizens from a workforce and a union that are both over 90% Latino, over 90% non-citizens, and largely of Mexican ancestry.